EddyTheCo/Esterv.CustomControls.DateTimePickers/README.md

-# Date and Time pickers types for QML
+# Esterv.CustomControls.DateTimePickers

 [TOC]

 This repo creates a QML module with custom types for date and  time selection.
 Ideally, the types should look like [these](https://mui.com/x/react-date-pickers/date-time-picker/).

-The types should be style-independent, but the colors used rely on the [EstervDesigns](https://github.com/EddyTheCo/MyDesigns)
+The types should be style-independent, but the colors used rely on the [EstervDesigns](https://github.com/EddyTheCo/Esterv.Designs)
 Simple style.
 If you want to change the colors in your top QML file you can do
 ```